mendesfabio/eure-sdai-indexer/README.md

 }
 ```

-### Interpreting Results
+### Results Interpretation

-The accumulated deltas represent the net difference between the expected swap outputs (calculated with fresh rates) and the actual on-chain swap outputs.
-The results are from the perspective of the pool/LPs.
+The accumulated deltas represent the net difference between expected swap outputs (calculated with fresh rates) and actual on-chain swap outputs, from the pool/LPs perspective.

-To convert the results to human-readable values, divide by 10^18:
+To convert to human-readable values, divide by 10^18:

 - **EURe Impact**: -113,099.68 EURe
 - **sDAI Impact**: -167,690.04 sDAI